EdgarFonseca94/Notebooks/README.md

 [Tableau](https://public.tableau.com/profile/edgar.fonseca#!/vizhome/Restaurants2020/Dashboard1)

-Summary: Analyzed top 250 restaurants of 2020 to find which type of food was the most popular and which type of restaurants had a change of sales.
+Summary: Analyzed top 250 restaurants of 2020  dataset found in kaggle to find which type of food was the most popular and which type of restaurants had a change of sales.
+The author of the dataset stated this dataset would be helpful in finding what restaurants may have suffered from COVID-19.
+I built a tableau dashboard to show some of the best findings.